Visiting Barcelona in September 2023

 Tips for dressing appropriate in September in Barcelona

-2. If you head to the beach, protect yourself from the strong sun by wearing a wide-brimmed hat, sunglasses, and sunscreen.
+3. If you’re planning on hitting the beach, make sure to protect yourself from the sun by wearing a wide-brimmed hat, sunglasses, and generously applying sunscreen.

 Sure, here is a packing list of what to bring to Barcelona, Spain in September as an American: